enanomapper/nano-lazar-paper/nano-lazar.md

 terms of biological effects.
 Compared to structural similarity, which can be calculated directly from chemical structures, these similarity definitions depend on actual measurements, which makes their estimation more expensive and time consuming.
-For this reason we have developed a novel concept of structural similarity for nanomaterials, which is based on the chemical fingerprints of core and coating materials.
-According to our knowledge, this is the first time that nanoparticle toxicities have been predicted successfully from calculated properties alone.
+For this reason we have developed a new concept of structural similarity for nanomaterials, which is based on chemical fingerprints of core and coating materials.

 In order to estimate the utility of various similarity concepts for nanomaterials, we have performed model building and validation experiments for models based on

-- *structural similarity* (using on core and coating fingerprints)
+- *structural similarity* (using core and coating fingerprints)
-- *property similarity* (using on measured nanoparticle properties)
+- *property similarity* (using measured nanoparticle properties)
 - *biological similarity* (using serum protein interaction data)

 and the local regression algorithms